In this section

-You can find out more about the higher welfare standards of salmon on RSPCA Assured farms.
+You can find out more about the higher welfare standards of hens on RSPCA Assured farms.

 Both free-range and organic eggs come from hens that enjoy unlimited daytime access to outdoor pastures.
 The difference is in their night nighttime living conditions and stocking density.
 Organic hens are kept in barns with no more than six hens per square metre, and the maximum flock size is 3,000.